jessdiv/T-Planner/README.md

   - Not so much a pain point, but defintiely something that took up a large amount of my time considering it was my first react app!

 ## TODO
+- fix bug in search bar when trip is more than one leg.
+- refresh the displayTrip component when the search is submitted for a second time.
 - Complete the users/trips back end models to allow users to log their upcoming trips.
 - Export trip data as json ready for integrations with transport NSW systems.